alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 cf create-service aws-sqs-queue standard SERVICE_NAME
 ```

-It will take between 1 and 5 minuites to set up the service instance.
+It will take between 1 and 5 minutes to set up the service instance.
 To check
 its progress run:

 ```